 New International Students

 Simply click on the menu items below to learn more about each topic.
-Many of your questions will be answered on this site so we encourage you to read through all the information.
+Many of your questions will be answered on this site, so we encourage you to read through all the information.

-If you have further questions at any time, please email the International Services Coordinator.
+If you have further questions at any time, please email the international services coordinator.

 BEFORE YOU ARRIVE

-Before you leave home, make sure you have talked with your parents and/or sponsoring agency, and determined how your tuition, housing and other fees will be paid each semester.
+Before you leave home, make sure you have talked with your parents and/or sponsoring agency, and have determined how your tuition, housing and other fees will be paid each semester.

 Best ways to pay